midlantica/LovelyBunchOfCoconuts/content/quotes/there-are-no-necessary-evils-in-government.md

 ---
-title: "There are no necessary evils in government"
+title: 'There are no necessary evils in government'
 ---

 ## "There are no necessary evils in government.
 Its evils exist only in its abuses."